 National Adopt a Shelter Pet Day is observed each year on April 30 as a way to raise awareness for thousands of pets that are waiting for their “fur-ever” home.
-Due to the current coronavirus pandemic, shelters are facing more challenges than ever.
-Pets of every size, color, temperament and breed are waiting to meet their future families right now at your local shelter.
+Pets of varying sizes, color, temperaments and breed are waiting to meet their future families right now at your local shelter.

 Many of the domestic animals at Point Defiance Zoo & Aquarium were adopted from rescue programs.

-Point Defiance Zoo & Aquarium’s two dog superstars, 13-year-old Herald and 3-year-old Mazie Mae, are both mixed-breed dogs adopted from rescue facilities.
-Herald was adopted from The Humane Society for Tacoma & Pierce County and arrived at the zoo in 2010.
-Mazie Mae was adopted from Animal Aid and Rescue Foundation in 2017.
-While they look similar, Herald and Mazie aren’t actually related.
-The duo live behind the scenes but can be seen walking around the zoo with a keeper during Close Encounters or starring in shows at the Wild Wonders Outdoor Theater.
+Point Defiance Zoo & Aquarium’s superstar dog, 13-year-old Herald is a mixed-breed dog adopted from The Humane Society for Tacoma & Pierce County and arrived at the zoo in 2008.
+Herald lives behind the scenes but can be seen walking around the zoo with a keeper during Encounters or starring in shows at the Wild Wonders Outdoor Theater.

 The zoo’s two ferrets, Wagner and Nelson, were also adopted from The Humane Society for Tacoma & Pierce County.
 Now, the duo have each other and get a lot of care and attention from their keepers.
 Keepers say they have a mix of silliness and sleepiness.
 Wagner and Nelson also live behind the scenes at Contact Junction in Kids’ Zone and love an adventure through zoo grounds (on a harness of course, safety first!)